izak/bms-bridge/README.md

 What it does is, line by line:
 ```
 rm: change directory
-wget: download the version 1.3 of the script
+wget: download the specified of the script
 tar: unzip it
 mv: move it from /opt/color-control/bms-bridge-1.3 into /opt/color-control/bms-bridge
 ln: add the service directory to the list of monitored and auto-started services.